Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

 To address this challenge, we propose Formal Description of Visualization (FDV), a structured description method for visualization charts inspired by the grammar of graphics (GoG) theory~\cite{gog}, which theoretically provides universal and high-fidelity descriptions for any visualization designs.
 As shown in Figure \ref{fig:FDV} (B), FDV characterizes each visualization chart from four perspectives: (1) Overall layout, detailing the constituent subplots and their spatial arrangements; (2) Plotting scale, describing the scaling logic behind each ``data to visual channel (e.g., position, color)'' mapping and their annotations; (3) Data, describing both the numeric data and text elements used to generate the visualization.
 (4) Marks, describing the design specifications of each visual element.
 The reverse process of textualization can be achieved via coding, which reconstructs the visualization from FDV, as shown in Figure~\ref{fig:FDV} (C).

-In the practical implementation of textualization, Multimodal DeepResearcher first extracts all visualization charts from the report, then prompts a multimodal large language model to textualize and replace each of them.
-This process is presented in Algorithm~\ref{alg:fdv}.
-The full prompt for the textualization process is provided in appendix~\ref{appendix:prompts-chartdesign}.
+In the exemplar textualization process, Multimodal DeepResearcher first extracts all visualization charts from the report, then prompts a multimodal large language model to extract the FDV representations of each chart.
+The FDV representations are then used to replace the charts.
+The algorithm for the process is presented in Algorithm~\ref{alg:refine}.
+Further details of FDV are provided in Appendix~\ref{appendix:details-textualization}, and the prompts are provided in Appendix~\ref{appendix:prompts-chartdesign}.